broadinstitute/warp/website/docs/Pipelines/PairedTag_Pipeline/README.md

 ## Versioning and testing

 All Paired-Tag pipeline releases are documented in the [Paired-Tag changelog](https://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/paired_tag/PairedTag.wdl) and tested using [plumbing and scientific test data](https://github.com/broadinstitute/warp/tree/develop/pipelines/skylab/paired_tag/test_inputs).
 To learn more about WARP pipeline testing, see [Testing Pipelines](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines).
+Note that paired-tag tests are still in development.

 ## Consortia support